tomhodemon/cg/Readme.md

 # Animation

-Animations are handled in 3 different manners: loaded from a ```.glb``` file, physic-based animation and custom keyframe animations.
+Animations are handled in 3 different manners: custom keyframe animations, loaded from a ```.glb``` file, and physic-based animation.

 ## Custom keyframe animation